Horizon Scanner

 A major change is coming on 28 January 2026.
 The UK Sanctions List (UKSL) will become the only official list of UK sanctions and the OFSI Consolidated List will no longer be updated.

-Because breaches of sanctions can lead to criminal prosecution or civil penalties, businesses should ensure their compliance processes are ready for the change.
+Breaches of sanctions can lead to criminal prosecution or civil penalties, so businesses should ensure their compliance processes are ready for the change.
 If your systems currently use the OFSI Consolidated List, they must be updated to pull from the UK Sanctions List instead.
 If you use third-party screening providers, check that they will switch to the UKSL in time.

 The government advises making these updates well before January 2026—don’t leave it to the last minute.
 Find more details here.